PokemonStadiumTournament/mod-7-react-api-project/proposal.md

 If time permits, the following stretch features will be implemented in order of priority:

-* Users will be able to...
-* Users will be able to...
+* Users will be able to use berries to equip and in combat.
-* Users will be able to...
+* Users will be able to have background locations.

 **Example:**
 * Users will be able to save and view favorited artworks using local storage